cormiertyshawn895/Retroactive/README.md

 ### Modifying the app

 Retroactive will install or modify the app you chose.
-Modifying Aperture and iPhoto to run on macOS Catalina should only take about 2 minutes.
+Modifying the app should only take about 2 minutes.

 ![](screenshots/7.jpg)